SimPL-UBC/header_net/docs/training/visualization_guide.md

 - `--run-dir`: Directory containing your training outputs (metrics, predictions, config)
 - `--save-dir`: Where to save all visualization plots
+- `--val-csv`: Path to your validation CSV file (required for advanced visualizations)
 - `--enable-gradcam`: Generate Grad-CAM attention maps for sample videos
 - `--enable-embedding`: Generate 2D projection of learned representations (UMAP or t-SNE)
 - `--enable-galleries`: Generate galleries of correct predictions and errors
 - `--embedding-method`: Choose `umap` (faster, recommended) or `tsne`
 - `--no-show`: Don't display plots interactively (important for HPC)
+- `--max-samples`: Limit number of samples to load for galleries/Grad-CAM (default: 50)

 ## Generated Visualizations